 - A bare metal host or a blank VM. - You can use synchronized content repositories for Red Hat Enterprise Linux.
-For more information, see Syncing Repositories in the Content Management Guide. - Provide an activation key for host registration.
-For more information, see Creating An Activation Key in the Content Management guide.
+For more information, see Syncing Repositories in Managing Content. - Provide an activation key for host registration.
+For more information, see Creating An Activation Key in Managing Content.

-For information about the security token for unattended and PXE-less provisioning, see Section 6.2, "Configuring the Security Token Validity Duration".
+For information about the security token for unattended and PXE-less provisioning, see Section 5.2, "Configuring the Security Token Validity Duration".

-6.2.
+5.2.
 CONFIGURING THE SECURITY TOKEN VALIDITY DURATION